humdrum-tools/humdrum-documentation/tool/fields/index.md

 global comments, **-l** for local comments, **-i** for exclusive and tandem interpretations, and **-s** for spine-path indicators.
 More than one record-type can be requested.
-For example, when the **-gl** options are invoked, the **fields** command will produce an output line each time a local or global comment is encountered in the input.
+For example, when the **-gl** options are invoked, the <span class="tool">fields</span> command will produce an output line each time a local or global comment is encountered in the input.
 The line number and number of fields will be given in the output.